-- 1. A Home Energy Score Report for the low-rise building, completed within 5 years, demonstrating that the building already has a minimum Home Energy Score of 7, is submitted to the Building Official. - 2.
-In accordance with Section R104.10 Modifications, the Building Official shall not require the installation of R 106.6 Energy Efficient Measures E. and/or F. if one or more of the following conditions apply: - a.
-The unique features of the construction of the low-rise residential structure, including, but not limited to existing heating and/or cooling system(s) that are not configured for conversion to forced air systems preclude installation of those measures. - b.
-The installation of the measures is not commensurate with the project's scope and budget, as determined by the Building Official, because the cost of those measures would exceed 20% of the total project cost or require substantial construction in areas of the residential structure that would otherwise not be part of the project."
+- 1. A Home Energy Score Report for the single family building, completed within 5 years, demonstrating that the building already has a minimum Home Energy Score of 7, is submitted to the Building Official. - 2.
+In accordance with Section R104.10 Modifications, the Building Official shall not require the installation of R 106.6 Renovation Energy Efficiency Upgrades, Measures F and/or G if one or more of the following conditions apply: - a.
+The unique features of the construction of the single family building structure, including, but not limited to existing heating and/or cooling system(s) that are not configured for conversion to forced air systems preclude installation of those measures. - b.
+The installation of the measures is not commensurate with the project's scope and budget, as determined by the Building Official, because the cost of those measures would exceed 20% of the total project cost or require substantial construction in areas of the residential structure that would otherwise not be part of the project. - c.
+Requiring the installation of measures is otherwise prohibited by other applicable law."